 Professional language secures the communication effectiveness of specialists in the same sphere.
-Language means used in professional sphere are presented as a system with developed logical ties among its separate elements.
-Professional culture is reflected in professional language in the nominative system.
+Language means used in professional sphere

 Professional language is a national historical category.
 It reflects the professional language culture, the specific character of which is simultaneous use of codified and uncodified vocabulary.